ginolhac/advent_of_code/README.md

 ### 2023

-- Day05, part2 to be tried in Rust
+- Day05, part2 to be tried in Rust like [here](https://github.com/hgrsd/aoc2023/blob/main/src/bin/day5.rs)

 ### 2022